edjpman/edjpman.github.io/medVec/mVtutorial.md

 ### Pretraining:

+To train a BERT model on a corpus of text, the original [authors](https://arxiv.org/pdf/1810.04805) proposed two key methods.
+The first method called “Masked Language Modeling” describes a process of hiding a random 15% of the tokenized words to later be predicted, allowing BERT to learn word relationships.
+The second method, “Next Sentence Description”, highlights a process of pairing sentences together with 50% of pairs being actual consecutive sentences while the other 50% are randomly generated from the different parts of the corpus, allowing BERT to learn sentence relationships (cite book).

 #### Initial Embeddings:

 The text inputs are transformed into three separate embeddings that are finally summed together to be passed through the encoder.
 The first layer is of WordPiece tokens that break words into separate tokens, and even smaller chunks if the word does not exist.
 Finally a tag of [CLS] is added at the beginning of the body of text with a [SEP] tag between sentences to denote breaks.

 To perform the tokenization words are compared with a vocabulary lookup table to note if a word or symbol exists.
-In BERT this comes to approximately 30,000 words (cite paper).
+In BERT this comes to approximately 30,000 words (cite Devlin paper).
 As an example let's use the sentence “The apple is cold.
 It tasted good.”
 The would first be broken down into a list of [[CLS] , “The”, “apple”, “is”, “cold” ,“.”, [SEP], “It”, “tast”, “##ed”, “good”, “”. ].
 Let assume that for the sake of the example the text chunk “##ed” did not exist in our vocabulary lookup table.
-The text would then be further split until a match is found; in our case [“##ed”] → [“##e”, “##d”].
+The text would then be further split until a match is found; in our case [“##ed”] → [“##e”, “##d”].(cite hugging face)

 The other two layers that are part of the final input vector are the positional and segment embeddings.
 The positional embedding simply highlights the location of the token in the sequence of text (similar to an index), while the segment embedding denotes the location of the sentence within a sequence of text.
 All three of these embedding vectors are eventually made into one through an element wise sum.
-To illustrate please see the diagram below.
+To illustrate please see the diagram below. (cite devlin paper)

+***add devlin diagram here***

 [Embedding image below here]